CFP106022162/GROup-2/README.md

 4. 黃景岳 106022225

 ## 2. Goals
-Simulate the movement of a throwing ball on a rotating planet (eg. Earth)
+Simulate the movement of a throwing ball on a rotating system. (eg. Earth)

 ## 3. Steps
-a.setting a ball and the rotating planet initial condition
+1. Depicting the ball and the rotating planet at initial condition.

-b.calculating the Coriolis Force acting on the ball
+2. Calculate the Coriolis force acting on the ball.

-c.show the simulation by a video
+3. Present the simulation by a video.

-# 4.Assignment
+## 4. Assignment
+楊添福 -> Formulate the Coriolis force acting on the ball.

-●formulate the Coriolis Force of the ball
+黃景岳 -> Find out the solution of the movement equation.

-楊添福

-●solution of the formula
+謝明儒 -> Export the animation of the throwing ball.

-黃景岳

-●plotting

-謝明儒

-●debug & output the video

-鄭銘健
+鄭銘健 -> Debug and check thework of vpython code.